Keiren-b/clear_music_edited_files/ReadMe.txt

 removed further instrumentation detail from Chamber - Strings, String Duo ie . dont include violin, viola any chamber muisic including voice has been redesignated as just 'vocal' Vivaldi concertos that are really just chamber works have been redesignated chamber - mixed
-===> This needs to change given the adoption of Orchestral, Concerto, (solo instrument) designation for concertos If a baroque 'concerto' contains parts for massed strings then it has been listed as 'orchestral'
+===> This needs to change given the adoption of Orchestral, Concerto, (solo instrument) designation for concertos.
+If there is a clear solo instrument it is concerto. if there is not (eg MR1143 in breitkopf) then it should be chamber - mixed

-are concertos just listed as 'orchestral' now???
-====> Yes

 trio sonata is a MESS - decide tomorrow
 ====> where possible list as chamber music - (mixed) and then list solo instruments.
 Updated Barenreiter and Breitkopf